thalpius/Microsoft-365-Incident-Response/README.md

 # Conclusion

-If you are missing any function, please let me know or add a GitHub feature request.
+If you are missing any function, please let me know or add a GitHub issue and I will take a look.
 For more information about what the script can do, check out my blog post at https://thalpius.com